Quake, rattle, roll: Padres beat Dodgers 3-2 during shaker

 Craig Stammen (6-4) got the victory in relief.
 Kirby Yates earned his 28th save.

-The Dodgers tied it 2-all in the sixth.
-Newly named All-Star Max Muncy grounded into a fielder’s choice to first base that scored Alex Verdugo, who had a leadoff double and went to third on Lauer’s wild pitch.
+The Dodgers tied it at 2 in the sixth.
+Newly named All-Star Max Muncy grounded into a fielder’s choice to first base that scored Verdugo, who had a leadoff double and went to third on Lauer’s wild pitch.

-Chris Taylor’s RBI single in the third provided the Dodgers’ first run.
+Taylor’s RBI single in the third provided the Dodgers’ first run.

 The Padres took a 2-0 lead in the third.